bnfour/wox-volume-plugin/README.md

-# Volume control plugin for Wox
+# UNSUPPORTED Volume control plugin for Wox

+No longer maintained, USE AT YOUR OWN RISK.

 A plugin for [Wox launcher](http://wox.one/) to control system volume of currently active playback device from Wox rather than from system tray.
 Kinda slow (about 150 ms per query), but hey, it's python.